Frank Vincent: Career

-Death and legacy
+Death

 In early September 2017, Vincent suffered a heart attack.
-He underwent open heart surgery in New Jersey on September 13; however, he died shortly thereafter.
-Vincent was 80 years old.
-Director John Gallagher, who worked with Vincent on Street Hunter and The Deli, noted that the actor lied about his age to avoid discrimination, and therefore many sources listed his birth year as 1939.
+He underwent open heart surgery in New Jersey on September 13; however, he died shortly thereafter, at the age of 80.
+Director John Gallagher, who worked with Vincent on Street Hunter and The Deli, noted that the actor lied about his age to avoid age discrimination, and therefore many sources listed his birth year as 1939.

 Vincent's remains were cremated at a funeral home in Montclair, New Jersey, and a funeral service was held on September 16.